Playlist Curators

 see also: Writer/Journalist, Reviewer/Critic

-Reka Blazsek writes
+Reka Blazsek writes Headphones On

 “Music writing often focuses on the technical or contextual details of an album, and less so on how it feels to listen to it.
 Because sound tends to evoke strong images in my mind, I have started to curate playlists that capture a particular vibe tailored for any kind of moods, ranging from the universal to the very specific.
 In each of my posts, I write a few paragraphs explaining how I have come to choose the particular songs and what I connect them to---I have used novels, films, travel or art exhibitions as an inspiration to a playlist.
 Many of my playlists feature jazz and 'world' music because these are the genres I'm the most passionate about.
 I always aim to feature musicians less known to a wide audience.
 With so much AI generated content around, I have a newfound appreciation for playlists where the audience has the space to interact with human qualities and personality of the artists and the curator.
 After all, music is all about human connection.”